 All in all, in real life, the number and nature of modules that are integrated into a KAM Training Path are influenced by a company’s view on how strategic KAM and the Key Account Managers are for the company, what is required to “do the KAM job”, and by the available resources.

-Large companies with a rich Learning & Development offer, well developed job descriptions and the associated skills profiles can afford to build a rich KAM Training programme.
-Smaller organisations, even if they also have formal Training Paths, have a somewhat simpler, more focused, approach.
+Large (and/or rich) companies with a broad Learning & Development offer, well developed job descriptions and the associated reference skills profiles, can afford to build a rich KAM Training programme.
+Smaller organisations, even if they also have formal Training Paths, have a somewhat simpler, leaner approach.
 That is not necessarily less effective.
-In both cases, a good design and a good implementation (including reinforcement and coaching) bring results.
+In both cases, a good design and a good implementation (including reinforcement and coaching) bring better results and return.

 In addition, as the KAM initiative develops, you should consider developing a KAM Training Path for a broader audience.
 Of course, both the format and nature of the Training Path should be simpler than for the Key Account Managers.

 Last but not least, if KAM is really a stategic instrument at your company, you might decide to implement a KAM Certification Process in order to recognize the seniority and proficiency of your Key Account Managers.
 This certification process can be driven internally – an increasing number of organisations use such certifications as part of their Sales Enablement activities – or they can be done in collaboration with associations, such as AKAM or SAMA.

 In the next post on KAM Training we will explore the format of the training, who should deliver and how to measure.